StalkerAVG/simple-chat-website/README.md

 2. **Tenor GIF Search**: Express yourself with a wide range of animated GIFs from the Tenor library.
 Easily search and share GIFs to add a touch of fun and enhance your conversations.

+3.**Real-Time Communication**: Engage in lively discussions and connect with other users through chat rooms.
+Experience the joy of instant communication and build connections with like-minded individuals.

 4. **User-Friendly Interface**: Enjoy a seamless and intuitive user interface that provides a smooth navigation experience, making your chat sessions enjoyable and effortless.

 5. **Responsive Design**: The website is designed to be responsive and adaptable across various devices.
 Chat and connect with others on the go, whether you're using a desktop, laptop, or mobile device.